Compact Proofs of Model Performance via Mechanistic Interpretability: Results

 \paragraph{Compact proofs are less faithful to model internals} To derive more compact proofs, we use our mechanistic understanding to simplify the model computation in ways that diverge from the original model internals.
 For example, in some subcubic proofs (\autoref{sec:results:proof:sub-cubic}), we approximate $\EPQKE$ with a rank-1 approximation corresponding to the ``size direction''.
 However, while other components are small, they're nonzero; this approximation harms model internals.

 \paragraph{Less faithful interpretations lead to worse bounds on performance} To confirm that faithfulness of understanding affects the tightness of bound independent of proof length, we plot the normalized accuracy bound of subcubic proofs that perform a rank-1 approximation to $\EPQKE$, versus the ratio of the first two singular components.
 A larger ratio between the components implies that the rank-1 approximation is more faithful.
-In \autoref{fig:norm-accuracy-vs-singular-ratio}, we see a positive correlation between the two axes: when the interpretation is more faithful, the bounds are tighter, even at a fixed proof length.
+In \autoref{fig:norm-accuracy-vs-singular-ratio}, we see a positive correlation between the two axes: \ifbool{neurips}{ when the interpretation is more faithful, the bounds are tighter, even at a fixed proof length. }{ more faithful interpretations have tighter bounds for fixed proof length. }